indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ---

 Stasis is bad.
-Stasis is certainly not agile.
+It is certainly not agile.
+It implies unchangeability and not the lack of volatility.

+perhaps without stasis, there cannot be dependence.

+statis can be good. stasis can mean dependence. not volatility.

 This is a recipe on how to use Chef recipes.
 This is my Ruby naive understanding of Chef.